Silom/task-clean/README.md

 ##### clean

-Parameter for cleaning a folder or file;
+Parameter for cleaning a folder or file.

 *Example:*